sdesabbata/granolarr/docs/practicals/bookdown/114_P_RProgramming.md

 ##  [9] 3.000000 3.162278
 ```

+## Filtering

-As seen in the first practical session, a conditional statement entered in the console is evaluated for the provided input, and a logical value (`TRUE` or `FALSE`) is provided as output.
+As seen in the first practical session, a conditional statement entered in the Console is evaluated for the provided input, and a logical value (`TRUE` or `FALSE`) is provided as output.
 Similarly, if the provided input is a vector, the conditional statement is evaluated for each element of the vector, and a vector of logical values is returned -- which contains the respective results of the conditional statements for each element.

 ```r